Leather Restoration On A 2006 Porsche 997 Carrera S

 The leather was now ready to be re-coloured.
 Colourlock provide a range of colours specific to each car manufacturers leather in order to ensure an exact colour match.
 However, many manufacturers use a similar shade of black and for this Porsche, the standard black dye was a perfect match.
 The Leather Fresh dye was applied to an applicator sponge and wiped over the area, working from seam to seam in order to completely blend the colour and provide a uniform finish for the leather restoration.

 If you try to apply a dye to one section you end up with a patchwork effect – there will always be a bit that’s darker than the rest of that section.
 To fully restore the appearance it’s necessary to ensure the whole section has an even finish, so working with the grain, from seam to seam is the best way to ensure that. – Matt Back, UF Detailing Studio

 The re-coloured leather was dried using an air blower for around sixty seconds and then left for a couple of hours to fully cure.
 The result was a natural matte finish which was now ready for final protection and sealing using Colourlock Leather Protector.

 Leather Protector helps keep leather supple without using heavy oils.
 It contains antioxidants to help prevent UV fade which also inhibit the evaporation of the leather’s natural oils – the leading cause of creasing and cracking.
 With the dye applied, the surface of the leather has a matte appearance, finishing with Leather Protector produces a natural satin sheen similar to that found in new or nearly new cars. – Matt Back, UF Detailing Studio

-The whole process took several hours to complete, but the final results speak for themselves.
+The whole leather restoration process took several hours to complete, but the final results speak for themselves.